gillesdegottex/percivaltts/README.md

 to the content of the 'external' directory for the legal issues related to those code source.

+This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 655764.

 ### Dependencies and Working versions